Creating a Rule of Life: Embodying Faithful Wholeness in Every Season Course

 Frequently asked questions:

-- participating in office hours (attend live or catch up with the recording later)
+- participating in office hours, attend live or catch up with the recording later (1 hour)

-- engaging with the community and your small formation group in our course portal
+- engaging with your small formation group via weekly zoom meetings (1 hour)

 - This course sounds incredible!
 I am very new to the liturgical year and spiritual practices in general, would this course be appropriate for me?
 Absolutely!
 One of our hopes is to come alongside you with both guidance and companionship as you seek to integrate spiritual practices into your everyday life.
 The liturgical year has been a wonderful guide for us in doing just that, and we have a whole appendix on how it might be a guide for you, too, as you look at your rhythms and practices.

 - Is this course specific to a particular denomination or faith tradition?
-The course is written from Bethany’s deep well of experience as a Christian, but it’s applicable to anyone who desires to embody a faithful wholeness and grow in Christ-likeness.
+The course was written for and has already been appreciated by an ecumenical body of students.
+It’s applicable to anyone who desires to embody a faithful wholeness and grow in Christ-likeness.
 We highly value the distinct contributions and unitive communion of the various denominations and experiences within the Christian tradition, as well as of our brothers and sisters outside the church.
 We expect the course (as our community) to be full of a variety of theological perspectives on all the things—but sharing our experiences, stories, and faith is part of the point!
 Our interactions in the course portal, during office hours, and in small formation groups, will be guided by our community values and conversation guide, which are focused on hospitality, curiosity, and humility.

 - Is there a payment plan so I can spread the cost out over a few weeks?
-We hope to be able to offer a payment plan when we open up cohorts for this course in the future, but we’re just not able to offer that in a neat automated way as we begin.
-Email us at email@example.com with your specific request.
+Email us at firstname.lastname@example.org with your specific request.
+We've made it possible for a few students already.

 Course Length: 8 weeks

-Course Material: 66-page interactive and printable workbook PDF, including 2 appendices, and a corresponding video for each module
+Course Material: 66-page interactive and printable workbook PDF with 8 modules, including 2 appendices, and a corresponding video for each module

 Community Experience: Weekly office hours with Bethany Bear Hebbard and Jenn Giles Kemper, plus discussion in the course portal guided by our community values and conversation guide, which are focused on hospitality, curiosity, and humility.